In 2013, they (and the people who supported them) earned all the value it took 7 years to make once Twitter’s initial public offering hits the market.

-Hiring a team that understood what they were selling was their second biggest decision to make since it could make their decision to sell either brilliantly timed or an epic disaster.
+Hiring a team that understood what they were selling was their second biggest decision since it could make their decision to sell either brilliantly timed or an epic disaster.

 Listing your home for sale has just as much at stake after you’ve decided its time to sell.

-Here’s what you want your team to know before bringing your home to market.
+Here’s what you want your agent to know and do before bringing your home to market.